babel/babel/CONTRIBUTING.md

 $ TEST_ONLY=babel-cli make test
 ```

-If want to run tests in continues mode:
+If you want to run tests continuously:

 ```sh
 TEST_ONLY=babel-cli TEST_WATCH=true make test